Aliases for USP5 Gene

 GeneCards Summary for USP5 Gene

-USP5 (Ubiquitin Specific Peptidase 5 (Isopeptidase T)) is a Protein Coding gene.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and omega peptidase activity.
+USP5 (Ubiquitin Specific Peptidase 5) is a Protein Coding gene.
+Among its related pathways are Protein ubiquitination and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP13.

 UniProtKB/Swiss-Prot Summary for USP5 Gene

 Cleaves linear and branched multiubiquitin polymers with a marked preference for branched polymers.
 Involved in unanchored 'Lys-48'-linked polyubiquitin disassembly.
 Binds linear and 'Lys-63'-linked polyubiquitin with a lower affinity.
 Knock-down of USP5 causes the accumulation of p53/TP53 and an increase in p53/TP53 transcriptional activity because the unanchored polyubiquitin that accumulates is able to compete with ubiquitinated p53/TP53 but not with MDM2 for proteasomal recognition.